lnosaomok/hooks/README.md

 The Effect Hook, useEffect, adds the ability to perform side effects from a function component.
 It serves the same purpose as componentDidMount, componentDidUpdate, and componentWillUnmount in React classes, but unified into a single API.

+By using this Hook, you tell React that your component needs to do something after render.
+React will remember the function you passed (we’ll refer to it as our “effect”), and call it later after performing the DOM updates.

 useEffect() hook accepts 2 arguments:

 #### `useEffect(callback[, dependencies]);`